grannycart/by-sound-alone_source/beta-manuscript/8_Chapter.md

 Instead the _Gnat_ settled flat, and the descending sensation suddenly jolted to a stop.
 Hemi lit the lighter and Shakes was staring at him with a puzzled look on his face.
 Hemi looked at the depth gauge: it was rising.

-"What the fuck?"
+"What the..."
 Shakes asked.

 "...The _Prospect_.
 They must have got under us."

-"And now they're fuckin' raising us to the surface?
-Like some fucking new born whale?
-Fuck me!
-Fucking fuck me!"
+"And now they're raising us to the surface?
+Like some new born whale?

-"I certainly find myself overcome with awe."
-Hemi replied.
+"I certainly find myself overcome with awe," Hemi replied.

 Shakes stood up and took the lighter back from Hemi.
 He lit it and with a renewed hope for life, he crawled forward.
 He pushed Herschel's empty and guano-covered roost aside and pulled open a fuse box panel that lay behind it.
 He rummaged through a pile of old and corroded fuses that lay at the bottom of the fuse box to find one that looked like it was still at least partially conductive.
 He ran his finger down the rows of blown fuses till he found the one he wanted and yanked it out.
 The hopefully-working replacement went into the fuse box in its place.